 - Sentry: increases the Scorpio Turret damage

-- Defense: increase your shield regeneration rate
+- Defense: increases shield regeneration rate

 - Stockpile: regenerates ammo for all players near the Scorpio Turret

-- Fitness: increases your maximum health points
+- Fitness: increases maximum health points

 - Aid Station: allies near the Scorpio Turret regenerate health